 - Talent attraction - Job candidates evaluate your organization and its climate.
 A strong, positive and well-communicated culture attracts qualified job candidates who fit your organizational culture.
 In a study from the Deloitte Global Human Capital Trends, ‘culture and engagement’ were the highest priority on the corporate agenda, and companies with the strongest cultures were much more likely to attract and keep talent.

-- Employee engagement and retention - Culture has a big impact on employees satisfaction, engagement and, therefore, their retention.
-Based on research, a good workplace culture is proven to keep your employees engaged in their work.
+- Employee engagement and retention - Culture has a big impact on employees' satisfaction, engagement, and, therefore, their retention.
+Based on research, good workplace culture is proven to keep your employees engaged in their work.

 - Business performance - Organizations with stronger cultures outperform their competitors financially and are generally more successful.
 Moreover, 92% of leaders from successful companies believe that workplace culture and financial performance are closely interrelated.